Nightingale baronets

 The Nightingale Baronetcy of Newport Pond is a title in the Baronetage of England and a rank in the British aristocracy.
-It was created by King Charles I of England, on 1 September (1628), and is one of the oldest baronetcies to remain active in the United Kingdom.
+It was created by King Charles I of England, on 1 September (1628), and is one of the oldest baronetcies to remain active in England.

 History

 To date, it has had seventeen baronets since its inception, beginning with Sir Thomas Nightingale (d.
 1645) who was appointed the High Sheriff of Essex in 1627.
 The fourth baronet, Sir Robert Nightingale (d.
 1722), was a director, and eventually chairman, of the Honourable East India Company in London, England.
 After his death, the title and its assets should have passed down to Edward Nightingale (b.
 1659 d.
 1723).
 However, the estate was inherited by his younger cousin, Joseph Gascoigne, who adopted the name and coat of arms of the family, but not the title.
 A Member of Parliament for Stafford, who sat in the House of Commons from 1727 to 1734, Joseph was educated at Trinity College and married to Lady Elizabeth Shirley, who was the eldest daughter of Washington Shirley, 2nd Earl Ferrers, of Chartley (m.1725).
-She, unfortunately, died following the premature birth of her eldest daughter.
+She died following the premature birth of her eldest daughter.
 Together, she and Joseph had three sons named Washington, Joseph, and Robert.
 Shortly after her death, Elizabeth's first two sons also died, leaving just Washington and his father alive.

 After ending his time as a Member of Parliament, Joseph later moved to Mamhead House in Devon for respite and recovery, but died in July 1752.
 He and his wife, Lady Elizabeth, were later buried in the North Ambulatory of Westminster Abbey.
 Grieving for the loss of his family, Washington created a monument located in aforementioned, sculpted by Louis-Francois Roubiliac.
 The sculpture is seen depicting a skeleton, representing death, emerging from his prison to aim a deadly dart at Elizabeth, who is being protected by her husband.
 Dying two years after his father in 1754, Washington never saw the monument completed, which was finished in 1761.
-Unfortunately, he died with no heir apparent and the rights to the baronetcy were later established by Sir Edward Nightingale (1760–1804), who became the 10th Baronet in 1797.
+He died with no heir apparent and the rights to the baronetcy were later established by Sir Edward Nightingale (1760–1804), who became the 10th Baronet in 1797.

 The history of the baronetcy is intertwined with extensive military service.
 For example, Sir Charles Ethelston Nightingale (11th Baronet) was a lieutenant in the Third Foot Guards.
 His grandson, Sir Henry Dickonson Nightingale (13th Baronet) was a lieutenant-colonel in the Royal Marines who served during the Second Anglo-Burmese War, from 1851 to 1852.
 His son, Sir Edward Manners Nightingale (14th Baronet), was also a captain in the Royal Army Ordnance Corps during World War I, for which he received two medals for valor and honor.
 Sir Geoffrey Slingsby Nightingale (15th Baronet) was a lieutenant-colonel in the Royal Army Medical Corps.
 He also served during World War II, and was a member of the Royal Colleges' of Physicians and Surgeons.